XLPE/RStore/README.md

 # RSTORE
 ## Introduction
-R-Store is a scalable distributed system for supporting real-time OLAP by extending the MapReduce framework.
+R-Store is a scalable distributed system for supporting real-time OLAP by extending the MapReduce framework, developed by NUS DB group.
 We extend an open source distributed key/value system, HBase, as the underlying storage system that stores data cube and real-time data.
 When real-time data are updated, they